-Setting Description Control [Address]: If the value at this address is changed to 1, the option address list would be replaced by items defined at [Item address].
+Setting Description Control [Address]: If the value at this address is changed to 1, the option list would be replaced by items defined at [Item address].
 After updating, the value will be restored to 0.
 [Address + 1]: Define the number of items in [Item address].
-Item address Assign the item address UNICODE The item will use UNICODE characters, such as Chinese characters.
+Item Assign the item address UNICODE The item will use UNICODE characters, such as Chinese characters.
 The length of each item Define the number of letters for each item, the unit is Word.

-- The UNICODE characters used here should be used by Text object, so that EasyBuilder Pro will compile the needed fonts and download these fonts to HMI, then the UNICODE letters can be correctly displayed. - [The number of items] multiplied by [The Length of each item] must be less than 4096 words. - The system automatically disables [Mapping] tab in [Item address] mode. - Click the icon to download the demo project.
+- The UNICODE characters used here should be used by Text object, so that EasyBuilder Pro will compile the needed fonts and download these fonts to HMI, then the UNICODE letters can be correctly displayed. - [The number of items] multiplied by [The Length of each item] must be less than 4096 words. - In [Item address] mode, the system automatically disables the settings in [Mapping] tab. - After changing windows, the item address content will be removed.
+To retain it, use "Set when window opens" setting of Set Word object for automatic content update. - Click the icon to download the demo project.
 Please confirm your internet connection before downloading the demo project.